-Palliative Care Minor
+Palliative Care Certificate

-In our palliative care program, you’ll learn to work throughout the continuum of illness, addressing the physical, emotional, social, and spiritual needs of your patients while bolstering their autonomy and access to information.
-This high-demand speciality is relevant for all types of nursing practice, including gerontology, oncology, pediatrics, home care, and mental health.
+We are among a small number of nursing schools in the United States to offer the opportunity for specialization in palliative care.
+In our program, you will learn to work throughout the continuum of illness, addressing the physical, emotional, social, and spiritual needs of your patients while bolstering their autonomy and access to information.
+This high-demand specialty is relevant for all types of nursing practice, including gerontology, oncology, pediatrics, home care, and mental health.

-Our Palliative Care Minor/Post-Master’s Certificate is comprised of two required courses—Principles of Palliative Care and An Evidence-based Approach to Managing Symptoms in Advanced Illness—and one elective course of your choosing.
+Our Palliative Care Certificate is comprised of two required courses—Principles of Palliative Care and An Evidence-based Approach to Managing Symptoms in Advanced Illness—and one elective course of your choosing.

 These courses have content that is important to all nurses and nurse practitioners.
 For this reason, we allow students to enroll in these courses as electives even if they do not elect to enroll in the minor.
 Principles of Palliative Care can also be taken by undergraduate students as a case study (Nurs367).
 Current masters students can access the minor form here.

 Please note that this certificate does not specifically prepare you to sit for the Hospice and Palliative Care Credentialing Center’s Advanced Certified Hospice and Palliative Nurse (ACHPN®) exam.
 There are a minimum palliative care practice hours required to be exam-eligible and our program does not include a clinical component.